 - Piece of wood, cut to a length and width of your choosing

-- Mason Jars- I used 3, one for each child, but adjust to your needs
+- Wide Mouth Mason Jars– I used 3, one for each child, but you can adjust to your needs

 - D Rings